 We live in an imperfect world.
 Things break, that’s just how it is.
 Accept it and focus on the things you can control: creating a quality product/service that is resilient to failures.
 Build software that can cope with both expected and unexpected events.
 Gracefully degrade whenever possible.
 Decrease coupling between system components so that parts of your site will continue working as expected, seemingly unaffected by S3 outages and similar incidents.
 As the saying goes, hope for the best and prepare for the worst.

 That’s the theory.
-Building a resilient system in practice — making sure you’re ready for disaster to strike in production — is easier said than done, of course.
+Building a reliable system in practice — making sure you’re ready for disaster to strike in production — is easier said than done, of course.

 If your infrastructure stack also happens to rely on S3, as many do, chances are you now have an idea of what can go wrong when Amazon’s storage service fails.
 If it did affect you, you might already have conducted a postmortem to better understand how the incident impacted you and how to prevent similar problems in the future.
 That’s good!
 Learning from outages after the fact is crucial (and we will come back to postmortems in another post).
 However, it shouldn’t be the only method for acquiring operational knowledge.